 Consisting of concrete apartment blocks built on three levels along the slopes, at an altitude of 5,250 feet (1,600m), in the centre of a natural bowl, this, the youngest resort in the French Alps, may not sound particularly appealing.
 Flaine may not conform to the archetypal image of the Alpine village, but it has been architecturally designed for comfort and convenience, and visitors are amazed at how the buildings blend in with the limestone of their surroundings.
 The three levels, Flaine-Foret, Flaine-Forum and Flaine-Front de Neige, are connected by elevators and pedestrian trails.
 The centre is car-free, with restaurants, bars and services grouped around two central shopping plazas.
 All activities are either close and easily accessible, or in the resort centre.
 There is also a cultural centre where classical and jazz music events are scheduled, a library and an art gallery.
 Though not exactly a fashionable destination, Flaine is increasing in popularity, particularly as a family ski resort, and caters very well for children.

-Holidaymakers do not come to Flaine to shop, but to ski, as is evidenced by the fact that this is not a resort sporting designer boutiques or glitzy malls.
+Cleary holidaymakers do not come to Flaine to shop, but to ski, as none of the resorts sport designer boutiques or glitzy malls.
 Shopping arcades contain the necessities for visitors; those who find they need sunglasses or gloves, will easily find some, but those set on fashionable shopping sprees will be disappointed.
-There is a supermarket and bakery for self-caterers, and services like a post office and hair-stylist.
+There is a supermarket and bakery for self-caterers, and services such as a post office and hair-stylist.
 Serious shoppers will have to save their credit cards for a spree in Geneva on the way home.

 Most holiday visitors to Flaine come on package deals, which include dining in the hotel, but for those who want a change of scene, Flaine has about two-dozen establishments offering a variety of typical French cuisine, traditional fondues, or pizza and snacks.

 Being primarily a family holiday resort, Flaine is not a hectic party spot.
-Après ski is enjoyed mainly at the two most popular pubs, The White Grouse and The Flying Dutchman, both with a good atmosphere.
+Après ski is enjoyed mainly at the two most popular pubs, The White Pub (formerly The White Grouse) and The Flying Dutchman, both with a good atmosphere.
 Some low-key disco and karaoke is also available.